UNC Asheville Hosts State Policy Makers and Regional Health Leadership at 2026 WNC Health Policy Initiative Legislative Summit

-R-L: Chancellor Kimberly van Noort, Dr. William Hathaway, Dr. Susan Mims, NCGA Sen. Ralph Hise.
+R-L: Opening speakers Chancellor Kimberly van Noort, Dr. William Hathaway, and Dr. Susan Mims, along with panel moderator NC Sen. Ralph Hise.
 Photo credit: Emmanuel Figaro, UNCA

 The University of North Carolina Asheville hosted the fourth annual WNC Health Policy Initiative Legislative Summit on Friday, March 13, featuring remarks from North Carolina Lt.
-Gov. Rachel Hunt.
+Gov. Rachel Hunt, keynote address by Laurie Stradley, CEO of regional health-related social needs leader Impact Health, and a panel of state policymakers and agency heads.
 The summit included more than 100 healthcare, nonprofit, academic, and government leaders from across Western North Carolina to discuss the region’s evolving healthcare landscape.
-It highlighted UNC Asheville’s role as a regional leader committed to fostering collaboration and advancing solutions that benefit Western North Carolina.
+It highlighted UNC Asheville’s role as a regional leader committed to fostering collaboration and advancing solutions that benefit Western North Carolina in partnership with regional health and healthcare organizations and leadership.

 The summit was organized by the WNC Health Policy Initiative of the NC Center for Health and Wellness at UNC Asheville, in partnership with the Mountain Area Health Education Center (MAHEC).
 Funded by Dogwood Health Trust, it focused on building rural health resilience, workforce sustainability, and policy challenges affecting the region.